TonyAssi/IGPrediction/README.md

 by [Tony Assi](https://www.tonyassi.com/)

 Predict Instagram likes of an image using image regression.
-The framework takes care of the scraping, model training, and inference.
+The framework takes care of the scraping, model training, and inference. *Photos only.*

 Built with PyTorch, 🤗 Transformers, and [Image Regression Trainer](https://github.com/TonyAssi/ImageRegression).